Scaling limit of trees with vertices of fixed degrees and heights: Application to BGW trees in varying environment

 We mainly follow the notation of \cite{BS15} except that here $n$ is the scale of the height (i.e.\@ the time scale for the GWVE process).
 Let $(\ell_n)_{n\ge 1}$ be a sequence of positive real numbers tending to $\infty$ which will be the scale of the profile (i.e.\@ the space scale).
-Let $(\gamma_n)_{n\ge 1}$ be a sequence of increasing bijections from $[0,1]$ to $[0,1]$ which converges uniformly to $t\mapsto t$.
 To simplify the notation, we write $\xi_{i,n} = \xi_{i,n}(1)$ for all $i \in [n]$.
 As in \cite{BS15}, we define the rescaled quantities for all integers $n\ge 1,i \in [n]$ and for all $t \in [0,1]$,

 Intuitively, $\alpha_{i,n}$ is a proxy for the drift and $\beta_{i,n}$ plays the role of a ``variance'' of $\overline{\xi}_{i,n}$.
 We then set for all $n\ge 1, t\in [0,1]$, $x>0$,